nandinip92/graphql-react-mongodb-demo/README.md

 npm install
 ```

-Then start the app;lication using the following
+Then start the application using the following

 ```bash
 npm start